githedgehog/docs/docs/user-guide/vpcs.md

   permit:
   - vpc-1: {}
     vpc-2: {}
-  remote: border # indicates a switch group to implement the peering on
+  remote: border # Indicates a switch group to implement the peering on
 ```

 ### Subnet filtering